andrew/ultimate-awesome/README.md

 - [Awesome-ChatGPT-Prompts-CN](https://github.com/wikieden/Awesome-ChatGPT-Prompts-CN) - ChatGPT调教指南|咒语指南|聊天提示词指南|学习指南.
 - [awesome-bitcoin](https://github.com/igorbarinov/awesome-bitcoin) - A curated list of bitcoin services and tools for software developers.
 - [awesome-pretrained-stylegan2](https://github.com/justinpinkney/awesome-pretrained-stylegan2) - A collection of pre-trained StyleGAN 2 models to download .
+- [awesome-python-htmx](https://github.com/PyHAT-stack/awesome-python-htmx) - A curated list of things related to python-based web development using htmx.
+- [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
 - [Awesome-LLM-RAG](https://github.com/jxzhangjhu/Awesome-LLM-RAG) - Awesome-LLM-RAG: a curated list of advanced retrieval augmented generation (RAG) in Large Language Models.
 - [awesome-unity](https://github.com/proyecto26/awesome-unity) - A curated list of awesome Unity games! 🎮.
 - [awesome-anti-censorship](https://github.com/danoctavian/awesome-anti-censorship) - Curated list of open-source anti-censorship tools.
-- [awesome-python-htmx](https://github.com/PyHAT-stack/awesome-python-htmx) - A curated list of things related to python-based web development using htmx.
 - [Awesome-Android-Reverse-Engineering](https://github.com/user1342/Awesome-Android-Reverse-Engineering) - A curated list of awesome Android Reverse Engineering training, resources, and tools.
-- [awesome-transformers-in-medical-imaging](https://github.com/fahadshamshad/awesome-transformers-in-medical-imaging) - A collection of resources on applications of Transformers in Medical Imaging.
 - [awesome-ml-demos-with-ios](https://github.com/tucan9389/awesome-ml-demos-with-ios) - The challenge projects for Inferencing machine learning models on iOS.
 - [awesome-recursion-schemes](https://github.com/passy/awesome-recursion-schemes) - Resources for learning and using recursion schemes.
 - [web3-awesome](https://github.com/fltenwall/web3-awesome) - Web3百科全书👏🏻 打造 web3 全球第一中文资源.
 - [Inspire](https://github.com/NoahBuscher/Inspire) - Collection of frontend dev and web design links :bulb:.
 - [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
 - [Awesome-Design-Tokens](https://github.com/sturobson/Awesome-Design-Tokens) - A list of resources on all things to do with Design Tokens.
-- [awesome-ruby](https://github.com/sdogruyol/awesome-ruby) - A curated list of awesome Ruby frameworks, libraries and resources.
-Inspired by awesome-php & awesome-python.
 - [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.
 - [awesome-hacker-news](https://github.com/cheeaun/awesome-hacker-news) - Awesome Hacker News: a collection of awesome Hacker News apps, libraries, resources and shiny things.
 - [FOSS-for-Dev](https://github.com/tvvocold/FOSS-for-Dev) - A hub of Free and open-source software for developers.
 - [awesome-flexbox](https://github.com/afonsopacifer/awesome-flexbox) - :eyeglasses: A curated list of CSS Flexible Box Layout Module or only Flexbox.
 - [awesome-plotters](https://github.com/beardicus/awesome-plotters) - A curated list of code and resources for computer-controlled drawing machines and other visual art robots.
 - [awesome-mobile-web-development](https://github.com/myshov/awesome-mobile-web-development) -  All that you need to create a great mobile web experience.
-- [awesome-gemini](https://github.com/kr1sp1n/awesome-gemini) - A collection of awesome things regarding the gemini protocol ecosystem.
+- [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [awesome-sveltekit](https://github.com/janosh/awesome-sveltekit) - Awesome examples of SvelteKit in the wild.
 - [awesome-flame](https://github.com/flame-engine/awesome-flame) - An awesome list that curates the best Flame games, projects, libraries, tools, tutorials, articles and more.
-- [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
 - [Awesome-Code-LLM](https://github.com/huybery/Awesome-Code-LLM) - 👨‍💻 An awesome and curated list of best code-LLM for research.
 - [awesome-go-zh](https://github.com/golang-china/awesome-go-zh) - :books: Go资源精选中文版(含中文图书大全).
 - [Awesome-System2-Reasoning-LLM](https://github.com/zzli2022/Awesome-System2-Reasoning-LLM) - Latest Advances on System-2 Reasoning.